-SUMA serves as the collective unified voice of urban governments: cities, towns, villages, resort villages, and northern municipalities.
+SUMA serves as the collective unified voice of hometown governments: cities, towns, villages, resort villages, and northern municipalities.
 We ensure your interests are represented to other orders of government (provincial and federal government), because we have the power to build relationships and lobby on your behalf while remaining independent of government.
 We make your issues matter by bringing them to light - and finding solutions.

 SUMA was founded on advocacy work, and we continue to make it a priority.
-See "The Voice of Urban Saskatchewan" (page 8) for more details on how we protect, promote, and defend the interests of urban governments.
+See The Voice of Saskatchewan's hometowns (page 9) for more details on how we protect, promote, and defend the interests of hometown governments.